Sexual Assault Awareness Month: Understanding Consent and Taking Action

-After a number of years of taking a break from this content, I decided to watch “Quiet on Set” and it reignited my passion for advocacy.
+After a number of years of taking a break from sexual assault related media, I decided to watch “Quiet on Set” and it reignited my passion for advocacy.
 While the #MeToo movement marked a significant cultural shift, we still have much ground to cover in combating rape culture.
-Though I’m unsure of my future advocacy path, I’m committed to standing up for survivors, and I urge you to join me in this fight for change.
+Though I’m unsure of my future advocacy path, I’m committed to standing up for survivors in my daily life, and I urge you to join me in this fight for change.
 Because everyone deserves to live a life with dignity, free from harm.

-April isn't just another month on the calendar—it's a time when we shine a spotlight on a critical issue: sexual assault.
+April isn't just another month on the calendar, it's a time when we shine a spotlight on a critical issue: sexual assault.
 This month is known as Sexual Assault Awareness Month (SAAM), and it's all about raising awareness and support for survivors.
-SAAM is a big reminder for everyone to talk openly about something that's often kept quiet.
+SAAM is an annual reminder for everyone to talk openly about something that's often kept quiet.
 It's about breaking down the barriers that make it hard for people to speak up about their experiences and getting everyone involved in making our communities safer.
-In this blog, we're going to take a look at why SAAM is so important, where it came from, and key principles of consent.
-Let's dive in together and learn how we can make a difference.
+In this blog, we’re going to take a look at why SAAM is important, where it came from, and key principles of consent.

 SAAM is crucial because it serves as a powerful platform for raising awareness about sexual assault and its impact on individuals, families, and communities.
 It provides an opportunity to educate people about the prevalence of sexual violence, challenge harmful myths and stereotypes, and promote healthy relationships built on consent and respect.
 By shining a light on this often taboo subject, SAAM empowers survivors to speak out, seek support, and access resources for healing.
 Moreover, it encourages bystanders to intervene, advocates to push for policy changes, and society as a whole to work towards creating environments where sexual assault is not tolerated.
 Ultimately, SAAM plays a vital role in fostering empathy, understanding, and collective action to prevent sexual violence and support survivors on their journey towards justice and healing.